 You may be able to get certain information, including personal information we hold about you, without following a formal process under the FOI Act.

-Please ensure before lodging a FOPI request, that the information that has been published under the Agency Plan and FOI disclosure log to check if the information are seeking has already been made available.
+Please ensure before lodging a FOI request, that the information that has been published under the Agency Plan and FOI Disclosure log to check if the information are seeking has already been made available.

 Your request must: